UCSF-CBI/c4/docs/scheduler/job-summary.md

 The more accurately you can specify the required resources (memory, running time, local scratch needs, ...) of your jobs, the better the job scheduler can serve your needs and often your jobs will be processed sooner.
 For instance, if you have a good sense of the amount of memory and run time your job needs, then you can specify these via [Slurm #SBATCH options]({{ '/scheduler/submit-jobs.html' | relative_url }}) `--mem` and `--time`.
 If you don't specify them, your job will use the default settings.

-If you don't know how much resources your job consumes, you can run the job without a memory request and then review how much memory was used with sacct.
+If you don't know how much resources your job consumes, you can run the job without a memory request and then review how much memory was used with `sacct`.
 Below is a sample job that sorts a bunch of bam files.

 ```sh
 #!/usr/bin/bash